- Hands-on classroom activities

 Food is an important part of culture and can provide a connection to a person’s family or country.

-The following activities will provide opportunities to discuss foods from different cultural backgrounds, reflecting the many food traditions in Canada.
-These discussions will allow all students to participate and feel included, helping to create a sense of community and foster connections.
+The following activities will provide opportunities to discuss foods from different cultural backgrounds, reflecting the diverse food traditions in Canada.
+These discussions will allow all students to take part and feel included, helping to create a sense of community and foster connections.

 Food Discovery Through Images

 - Use pictures of foods from around the world.

 - Discuss the origins of these foods.
 Ask students if they have tried these foods.